TStrada/Data-Management/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview
 This is a university project focused on acquisition and storing of data.
-In particular the aim is to develop a music reccomendation system for all users who want to learn an instrument.
-In the first section there are two functions for scraping informations from websites and one for taking songs informations from Spotify, using API.
-Then there is audio analysis for 3 instruments: bass, drums and piano.
-In the third section there is an analysis concerning about dataset quality.
-Finally there is the building of reccomendation system based on Neo4j.
+In particular, the aim is to develop a music recommendation system for all users who want to learn an instrument.
+In the first section, there are two functions for scraping information from websites and one for taking song information from Spotify, using API.
+Then there is an audio analysis for 3 instruments: bass, drums and piano.
+In the third section, there is an analysis concerning dataset quality.
+Finally, there is the building of recommendation system based on Neo4j.

 <a name="data"></a>
 ## &#9741; &nbsp; Data